Matjaz12/Bug-Tracking-System/README.md

 # Bug-Tracking-System
-The project was developed for course: `Fully Stack Development (Bachelor's degree, FE 2021)`.
+The project was developed for course: `Web Development (Bachelor's degree, FE 2021)`.
 ## Full Stack Web Application

 BugTrack is a simple system created for tracking bugs in the process of software development.